 The freemium service Milk Music was originally intended to serve as a competitor to Pandora.
 Back in 2014, that seemed somewhat plausible, but three years later, the idea has proven to be a pipe dream.
 Now Samsung is cutting its losses — and the service entirely.

-For those of you (probably many of you) who never used Milk Music, the service works much like many other players in the space.
+For those of you (probably many of you) who never used Milk Music, the service worked much like many other players in the space.
 Users can create radio stations, whose songs are promised to be “hand-picked by experts.”
 While Milk was initially offered only to Samsung mobile device users, it later became available to anyone online, as well as to Samsung smart TV owners.
-Along that same vein, Milk Video was also released in late 2014, meant to play host to short-form video content.
-And while Milk was at one point slated to become a mini-empire within Samsung, those plans never seemed to come to fruition.

-Late in 2015, Samsung shut down Milk Video without much fanfare, and it would now appear that Milk Music is barreling toward a similar fate.
-According to Variety, “a source close to the company [says] that Samsung executives are looking to ‘clean house’ after spending significantly on Milk Music without seeing the expected returns.”
-Another issue, a source reports, is that while users are more than happy to use the free version of Milk Music, “hardly anyone bothered to pay for Milk’s premium tier, much to the dismay of senior executives.”
+As per Variety, “a source close to the company [says] that Samsung executives are looking to ‘clean house’ after spending significantly on Milk Music without seeing the expected returns.”
+Another issue, a source reported, is that while users are more than happy to use the free version of Milk Music, “hardly anyone bothered to pay for Milk’s premium tier, much to the dismay of senior executives.”